gloveboxes/PyCon-Hands-on-Lab/Lab1-ssh-debug/README.md

 ## Using the Debugger

-Next we are going to **Step Into** (F11) the code using the debugging toolbox.
+Next, we are going to **Step Into** (F11) the code using the debugging toolbox.
 Observe the code steps into the **Telemetry** Python class and call the **render_telemetry** method.

 ### Variable Explorer

-1. As you step through the **render_telemetry** method you will notice that Python variables are displayed in the **Varibles Window**.
+1. As you step through the **render_telemetry** method you will notice that Python variables are displayed in the **Variables Window**.

 ![Variable window](resources/vs-code-stepping-code-variable-window.png)

 2. Right mouse click a variable, and you will discover you can change, copy, or watch variables.
-Try changing values of variables.
+Try to change the value of a variable.

-3. Press F5 to resume the Flask App and switch back you web browser and you will see that the temperature, humidity, and pressure Sensor data has been returned in the web page.
+3. Press F5 to resume the Flask App, then switch back to your web browser and you will see that the temperature, humidity, and pressure Sensor data has been returned in the web page.

 4. Press the **Refresh** button on your web browsers and the breakpoint in your code will be hit again.